Vision, Mission and Values

 .
 The Master of Public Administration – Health Administration is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA)

-, and are accredited for seven years with a follow-up visit scheduled for 2030.
+.
 The counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 .
 The Helen Gordon Child Development Center is accredited by the National Association for Education of Young Children (NAEYC)

 In the Maseeh College of Engineering and Computer Science; undergraduate programs in civil, computer, electrical, environmental, and mechanical engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)

 .
 The computer science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)

 .
 ABET can be contacted at 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone: (410) 347-7700.